kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 4.md

 8. Modify the POM (or Gradle) file.
   - Add the same dependency management section you inserted into the server POM.
 (You could simply change the parent entries, but most clients will probably be ordinary applications with their own parents.)
-  - Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-starter-eureka".
+  - Add a dependency for group "org.springframework.cloud" and artifact "spring-cloud-starter-netflix-eureka-client".

 9. Modify the Application class.
 Add @EnableDiscoveryClient.